Make the most of your fundraiser

 Illustrate the money that registrations fee bring in and compare with the costs of operations for the season.
 It may even amaze you how much money you may need to raise.

-Adding a clause to your online registration form or in person paper registration form, you automatically created the expectations for your fundraiser.
+When you add a clause to your online or in-person registration form, you automatically set the expectations for your fundraiser.

-The clause can state: “By registering your child to play in our sports organization, you are agreeing to participate in the organization’s fundraiser.
-Your child will be required to sell a predetermined dollar amount.”
+The clause clearly states that by registering your child to play in our sports organization, you are agreeing to participate in the organization’s fundraiser.

 Any time you have the opportunity to show the “fruits” of your fundraiser, it is highly encouraged.